 Betsy, a teenager whose brother was killed in the Vietnam War, started to act inappropriately that resulted to her being out of the school and then she became a Candy Striper in a VA hospital.
 Afterwards, a person named father Kaplan offered her to become a volunteering nurse at a local Veterans’ hospital.
 Staying there, she sees what happened to those soldiers who fought at war and she tells herself that she will do her best to help them return home.
 She also found this mysterious guy that was kept on the top floor with no identity – no name and nothing about where he comes from.
 Betsy became eager to help him get back to his families.

 This book really makes me see what it looks like before when there’s a war.
 How the people especially the families grieve when one of them was killed.
 How it breaks them when they lose someone they loved.
 The concept is wonderful yet heartbreaking.

 The characters are easy to love.
 The main character, Betsy, shows great character development.
 From how she grieves for her brother’s death up to how she helped an unknown veteran.

 The whole story was superb even if I had some hard time getting into the story on the first few chapters.
 Nevertheless, it didn’t destroy the story that much.
 The mystery around the veteran and how Betsy unveiled it will leave you amazed.
 This is another good book to read that I recommend to everyone.

-Disclaimer: I received a review copy from the author via NetGalley.
+Disclaimer: I received a reader copy from the author via NetGalley.